 Canonical Tags

-- Audit for conflicting canonicals.
+- Check for conflicting canonicals.
 If a page has a canonical tag pointing to URL A, but URL A has a canonical pointing to URL B, you have a canonical chain that confuses search engines.
 Every canonical should resolve in one step.

 Noindex and Meta Robots